hftf/roirpt/README.md

-Sometimes the conceit is stretched to include any pre-initial vowel if convenient, even if stressed, such as `era: ^RA`, if it would be annoying to write out.
+Sometimes the conceit is stretched to include any pre-initial vowel if convenient, even if stressed, such as `era: ^RA`, or if it would be annoying to write out.
 But words like `efficacy` are probably not in scope.

 Sometimes the dictionary includes: